How to Create A Vision Board to Turn Your Dreams Into Reality!

 This is the fun part!
 Start building your board by adding images that truly inspire you.
-Try not to overdo it, I usually take a few days to a week to finish crafting my vision board.
+Try not to overdo it, it can usually take a few days to a week to finish crafting your vision board.

 All you have to do now is finalize your board!
-At this point, I would usually review my board and remove any images that do not truly believe exemplify what it is I’m striving for or any redundant images.
+At this point, you should = review your board and remove any images that do not truly believe exemplify what it is you’re striving for or any redundant images.